Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Improved sampling distributions for a single robot

 \section{Improved sampling distributions for a single robot}

 We present improved sampling distributions for probabilistic roadmaps (\prm) for the \emph{single-robot} case.
+Our results prescribe the number of samples and their distribution sufficient to achieve a desired solution quality using the \prm approach.
 First, we introduce basic ingredients of the problem, then review the concept of \prm, and introduce our staggered-grid sampling.
 We conclude with our main theoretical result for the single-robot case, pertaining to the quality of solutions obtained using \prm with staggered-grid sampling.